-Epistemology is that branch of philosophy that has as its subject the various concepts we label ‘knowledge’, ‘truth’, ‘belief’, and also about how we come to “know something” As such, the epistemological argument for free will is easy enough to state.
-I believe I have free will.
-That is throughout my lifetime my experience suggests to me that I have exercised choice that was not coerced upon me nor determined in the same way that physical events are determined, but instead were determined by my-self, metaphorically an entity that sits about 2 inches behind my eyes.
-My experience, and this belief, are so strong as to amount to a kind of knowledge.
-I do not merely believe I have free will, I believe I know this to be both a fact and a truth.
-The question then is: is this a justified belief? and in the context of this essay, does experience justify that belief?
+Epistemology is that branch of philosophy that has as its subject the various concepts we label ‘knowledge’, ‘truth’, ‘belief’, and also about how we come to “know something”.
+I begin with a phenomenological observation: I believe I have free will.
+I appear to exercise it, to manifest my will by controlling my body.
+Throughout my lifetime my experience suggests to me that I have exercised choice that was not coerced upon me nor determined in the same way that physical events are determined, but instead were determined by my-self, metaphorically an entity that sits about 2 inches behind my eyes.

 Setting the Problem

 If I step to the edge of a cliff to admire the view, I am aware that I can take another step in the same direction and fall off the edge plummeting to my death.
 Alternatively, I can step backwards away from the cliff, or turn around and walk away from it.
 Each of these choices makes a difference in the world.
 Stepping off the cliff will initiate causal chains having many consequences for my family, friends, and people who do not know me, but must become involved in the outworkings of my death: police, funeral directors, etc. If I walk away from the cliff other causal chains will begin.
 I will go back to my work and discover something that makes my employer millions of dollars they would never have otherwise had.